Charlie Hayes

-Charles Dewayne Hayes (born May 29, 1965) is an American former professional baseball third baseman and former coach for the FCL Phillies.
+Charles Dewayne Hayes (born May 29, 1965) is an American former professional baseball third baseman and former coach for the Florida Complex League Phillies.
 Hayes played in Major League Baseball for the San Francisco Giants, Philadelphia Phillies, New York Yankees, Colorado Rockies, Pittsburgh Pirates, Milwaukee Brewers, and Houston Astros from 1988 through 2001.
 He was a member of the Yankees' 1996 World Series championship team that beat the Atlanta Braves.
 He batted and threw right-handed.

-Little League
+Amateur career

 Hayes played for the South Region champions (Hub City from Hattiesburg, Mississippi) in the first round of the 1977 Little League World Series.
+He attended Forrest County Agricultural High School in Brooklyn, Mississippi.

-Early career
+Professional career

 San Francisco Giants (1988–1989)

-The San Francisco Giants drafted Hayes in the fourth round of the 1983 Major League Baseball (MLB) Draft.
+The San Francisco Giants selected Hayes in the fourth round of the 1983 Major League Baseball draft.
 He made his MLB debut with the Giants on September 11, 1988, where he hit .091 over seven games.

 Philadelphia Phillies (1989–1991)

 On June 18, 1989, the Giants traded Hayes with Dennis Cook and Terry Mulholland to the Philadelphia Phillies for Steve Bedrosian and a player to be named later, who turned out to be Rick Parker.
 On August 15, 1990, he was a decisive part of a unique baseball game.
 While Mulholland pitched a no-hitter (not giving up a single hit, walking, or hitting a batsman, and retired every opposing player he faced), Parker reached base on a throwing error by Hayes, spoiling an otherwise perfect game.
 Hayes later redeemed himself, however, by snaring Gary Carter's line drive for the final out of the 9th inning and thus preserving Mulholland's no-hitter.